-Having been a poor climber - and no doubt I will be again several more times - and having worked in a climbing shop, the cost of such a jacket is important, but this should also be offset by its function, as if you divide the cost for such a item by the times its worn it tends to work as as very cheap indeed (compared to fancy ski boots, surf boards, smoothy makers).
-The cost of the jacket must be affordable enough that you can buy one, and cheap enough that you aren’t too precious about it (you can get an AK47 for less than a cheap second hand iPhone for example, while a Lockheed Raptor costs $339 million, which one would you leave to get rusty in the rain?).
-For example the Arc’teryx Dually belay jacket retails for around £600, which I think makes it a raptor, while the Alpkit Apogee Jacket is only £160, so which one will cause tears to be shed when you burn a fuck off hole in the sleeve with your reactor stove?
+Having been a poor climber - and no doubt I will be again several more times - and having worked in a climbing shop, the cost of such a jacket is important, but this should also be offset by its function as if you divide the cost for such an item by the times its worn it tends to work as very cheap indeed (compared to fancy ski boots, surfboards, smoothy makers).
+The cost of the jacket must be affordable enough that you can buy one, and cheap enough that you aren’t too precious about it (you can get an AK47 for less than a cheap second-hand iPhone for example, while a Lockheed Raptor costs $339 million, which one would you leave to get rusty in the rain?).
+For example, the Arc’teryx Dually belay jacket retails for around £600, which I think makes it a raptor, while the Alpkit Apogee Jacket is only £160, so which one will cause tears to be shed when you burn a fuck off hole in the sleeve with your reactor stove?

 I must admit I kind of turn off these days when people talk about new fancy insulations, as it seems that after a month of hard use they all seem about the same (although new synthetics like PrimaLoft® ThermoPlume do actually stand out as something new).
 Some are softer and some are stiff and boardy, but as long as they’re thick and do the job then I don’t get bogged down on what the fibre is branded this year.

-The aim with all your kit should always be what you can take away, not add, and I think this should be your focus.
+The aim of all your kit should always be what you can take away, not add, and I think this should be your focus.
 So what features or non-features do you need/not need?

 Cuffs: Go for simple elastic cuffs and avoid velcro, as this will both pick up ice and make it harder to whip the jacket on and off.
 Elastic cuffs also dry faster, are cheaper, lighter, and tend to wear less (you have no stiff edge to rub).